Eldora Speedway: Dirt Late Model Dream

-The Dirt Late Model Dream has been run annually every June since 1994.
+The Dirt Late Model Dream is a 100-lap race that has been run annually every June since 1994.
 The World Racing Group currently sanctions it.
 The race is noted for its prize money, worth $100,000 for the winner.

 The 2013 Ferris Commercial Mowers Dream featured a revised format which provided two full feature race programs on each of the preliminary nights (Thursday, June 6 Winners: Josh Richards, Matt Miller; Friday, June 7 Winners: Matt Miller, Dennis Erb.)
 2013's $100,000 Dream winner Scott Bloomquist claimed victory in short track racing's richest event for a record-setting sixth time.

 The 2001 rescheduled event featured the "Eldora Million", which paid an unprecedented $1,000,000 to winner Donnie Moran.

 In 2020, the "Dirt Late Model Stream Invitational" was the race weekend's title as Dream week was held behind closed doors because of the COVID-19 pandemic, and only paid $50,000 to the winner because it was only available with an iPPV viewing package as there were no spectators.
 While Billy Moyer has ruled the World 100, Scott Bloomquist has ruled the Dirt Late Model Dream with eight $100,000 victories.

-For 2022, the "Eldora Million" returned with a slightly increased prize of $1,002,022.
+For 2022, the "Eldora Million" returned as a separate feature with a slightly increased prize of $1,002,022.